Sinopec: International

+Amid rising global oil prices linked to the U.S.- Israel conflict with Iran, on 23 March 2026, Sinopec announced an increase in gasoline prices to 2,205 yuan per metric ton, effective 24 March.
+The National Development and Reform Commission subsequently limited the increase to 1,160 yuan per metric ton.

 Sinopec established its first drilling rig in Saudi Arabia in 2000.
 In 2004, Sinopec began exploring in Saudi Arabia.

 Unipec, a subsidiary of Sinopec, signed a contract with French oil company Total Gabon in February 2002.
 Under the contract China, for the first time, bought Gabonese crude oil.
 During his African visit, in 2004, Hu Jintao signed a series of bilateral trade accords with his Gabonese counterpart Omar Bongo, including a "memorandum of agreement aimed at showing the parties' desire to develop exploration, exploitation, refining and export activities of oil products".
 Three onshore fields were to be explored.
 One of the three blocks, LT2000, is some 200 km southeast of Gabon's economic hub, Port Gentil, which lies south of the capital, Libreville, on the Atlantic coast.
 The other two — DR200 and GT2000 - are around 100 km northeast of Port Gentil, according to the Gabonese oil ministry.
 In 2013 and 2014 Sinopec and the Gabonese government had significant disputes over licensing and fees.
 The Gabonese government nationalized one of the oilfields that Sinopec was previously licensed to extract from.
 Ultimately negotiations between the parties resulted in new leases for Sinopec's further extraction.

 In 2004, the Export–Import Bank of China signed a $2 billion loan with Angola to finance infrastructure projects by Chinese companies.
 This led to the Angolan government blocking a deal between Shell and India's Oil and Natural Gas Corporation in favor of a deal with Sinopec.